Clipboard management

 alias pbpaste "xclip --out -selection clipboard"

-This is easier in principle in fish, which automagically copies using a decent default command for your particular OS via
+This is easier in principle with fish, which automagically copies using a decent default command for our particular OS via

 cat foo.txt | fish_clipboard_copy